By Tim Lambert

 In the USA women’s underwear is called panties, which is derived from pants.
 However, the word panties has never been common in the UK.

 However, after about 1800 they also wore drawers.
 Sometimes they came to below the knee or sometimes they were longer garments with frills at the bottom called pantalettes.
-However, in the latter part of the 19th century, only girls not women wore pantalettes.
+However, in the latter part of the 19th century, it was usually girls rather than women who wore pantalettes.

 At first women’s drawers were usually very plain but in the late 19th century they were decorated with lace and bands.
 In the winter women often wore woolen knickers and woolen vests.
 In the 1860s some women began to wear colored petticoats and drawers although white remained very common.

-In the 19th-century women’s underwear were sometimes called bloomers.
+In the 19th century, women’s underwear was sometimes called bloomers.
 Elizabeth Miller invented loose trousers to be worn by women.
-Amelia Bloomer promoted the idea from 1849 and they became known as bloomers.
-In time long underwear became known as bloomers.
+Amelia Bloomer promoted the idea from 1849 onward and they became known as bloomers.
+In time, long underwear became known as bloomers.

 20th Century Women’s Underwear

-In the 19th-century panties came down to well below the knee.
+In the 19th century panties came down to well below the knee.
 In the 1920s they became shorter.
 They ended above the knee.
 By the 1940s and 1950s, many women wore briefs.
 Panties became briefer still in the 1970s.
 The thong was introduced in the USA in 1981.
 In the 1990s they became common.
+At the beginning of the 21st century boy shorts became popular.

-Meanwhile, in 1949 an American tennis player named Gertrude Moran or Gussie Moran (1923-2013) caused a sensation when she appeared at Wimbledon wearing frilly panties.
+Meanwhile in Britain during the Second World War, women sometimes used silk from old parachutes to make knickers.
+In 1949 an American tennis player named Gertrude Moran or Gussie Moran (1923-2013) caused a sensation when she appeared at Wimbledon wearing frilly panties.
 She was called Gorgeous Gussie and it was very daring in 1949!

 Women have worn stockings for centuries but tights (pantyhose) were introduced by Allen Gant in 1959.
-Meanwhile, in the late 20th century women’s underwear became more basic and corsets and petticoats became less and less common.
+Meanwhile, in the late 20th century women’s underwear became more basic, and corsets, girdles, and petticoats became less and less common.